 In 1971, the year I was born incidentally, the Comics Code Authority relaxed some of it's rules regarding horror comics, including the ban on vampires.
 Dracula was chosen to lead a solo series partially because he was the most famous vampire to the general public but also due to the Bram Stoker created character now being in the public domain.

-Gerry Conway quit The Tomb of Dracula and was replaced by Archie Goodwin with issue 3.
+Gerry Conway quit The Tomb of Dracula and was replaced by Archie Goodwin with issue three.
 Goodwin quit after two issues but made major changes to the series direction including the introduction of cast members Rachel Van Helsing and Taj Nital.

 New writer Gardner Fox took The Tomb of Dracula in yet another direction, and introduced a romance between Frank Drake and Rachel Van Helsing, which would remain a subplot for the rest of the series.
 Fox also only lasted two issues on the series.